Deadline for submission of nominations is: Monday, 30 September 2024 - 18:00 CET

 Mandate

 The Group of Chief Scientific Advisors is a key part of the Scientific Advice Mechanism (SAM).
-Their role is to provide independent scientific advice to the College of European Commissioners to inform their decision-making, and thus contribute to the quality of EU legislation.
+Their role is to provide high-quality, timely and independent scientific advice to the College of European Commissioners on any subject, including on policy issues that the European Parliament and the Council consider to be of major importance.
+By informing decision-making, the Group contributes to the quality of EU policy making and legislation.

 Commission decision on the setting up of the High Level Group of Scientific Advisors